HeartFlow/hf-element-ui/README.md

 ### Caveats
 - If Heartflow icons font files gets re-generated, unicode values for those may possibly been updated too.
-In that case, css rules replacing existing icons (for example `content: '\e8a4'`) must be changed in the themes as well as in apps if any overidding were applied.
+In that case, css rules replacing existing icons (for example `content: '\e8a4'`) must be changed in the themes as well as in apps if any overriding were applied.